Son Sann: Early life

 Son Sann was born at Phnom Penh in 1911.
-Son Sann's family was of Khmer Krom background; both of his parents came from wealthy landowning families in Trà Vinh Province, Vietnam.
+Son Sann's family was of Khmer Krom background; both of his parents came from wealthy landowning families in the province of Trà Vinh, Vietnam.
 Son Sann's father, Son Sach moved to Cambodia prior to Son Sann's birth to serve as an official for Sisowath Souphanouvong, a brother of King Monivong.
-Son Sann studied in Phnom Penh and later Paris, where he graduated from the École des Hautes Études Commerciales in 1933.
+Son Sann studied in Phnom Penh and later Paris, where he graduated from the École des hautes études commerciales de Paris (HEC) in 1933.
 He briefly spent time in London, learning English in the process.
-Having returned to Cambodia in 1935 he joined the Civil Service, serving in the provinces of Prey Veng and later Battambang where he was in charge of trade.
+Having returned to Cambodia in 1935, he joined the Civil Service, serving in the provinces of Prey Veng and later Battambang where he was in charge of trade.
 Son Sann was also a member of a Cambodian economic mission to Tokyo in 1941.

 Political career

 An early supporter of the Khmer Democratic Party, Son Sann became a member of its steering committee.
 He served as the vice-president of the Council of Ministers and Minister of Finance in the Sisowath Youtévong government from 1946-47.
 Following the death of Youtévong he retained his post as vice-president of the council of ministers (effectively Deputy Premier) until February 1948 and in 1949, he was the vice chairman of the Council of Ministers.
 He became Foreign Minister in June 1950-March 1951.
 Following the "crushing" of the Democrat Party in 1952, he resigned from the leadership of the party.
 He re-entered politics as a member of the Sangkum party and served in several governments in the late 1950s to the early 1960s holding various posts before becoming president of the National Bank of Cambodia (1955–1968).